tanho63/tantorials/20210719-scraping/scraping.md

 1-->A

-A[Can I access the page in my browser \n without authentication?\n i.e. incognito mode]
+A[Can I access the page in my browser without authentication? i.e. incognito mode]

 A-->|Yes| B[Try basic rvest read_html]